 Some employees may also wonder why their Federal Income Tax withheld is less than expected.
-That is a whole different issue and most likely has to do with either a) thier improper completion of the W-4 form or b) the governments intent to more accurately withhold taxes, so there is not a large refund due at year end.
+That is a whole different issue and most likely has to do with either a) their improper completion of the W-4 form or b) the governments intent to more accurately withhold taxes, so there is not a large refund due at year end.
 This puts more net pay in the employee’s hands throughout the year, thus stimulating the economy all year.
-For more details on why withholding is low, check out this article from a year ago Withholding Tax Drops Drastically, or have your employee check out my video on how to properly complete Form W-4 on youtube.com.
+For more details on why withholding is low, check out this article from two years ago Withholding Tax Drops Drastically, or have your employee check out my video on how to properly complete Form W-4 on youtube.com.

 As for the W-2 itself, here is a handy guide that explains each box and all of the codes one may come across.